2025–26 NHL season: United States

-This is the fifth season of the league's seven-year U.S. national broadcast rights deals with the ESPN family of networks and TNT Sports.
-With changes to both networks' rights to the NBA (with ESPN having a reduced schedule under its new NBA contract, and TNT having lost its rights to that league entirely), as well as ESPN opting out of its current Major League Baseball contract after the 2025 season, a total of 16 more national games will be on linear channels this season.
-ESPN will continue to produce 100 games, but three more will be on its linear channels versus being exclusively streamed.
-With 13 more games this season, TNT will hit the maximum 72 allowed per season in its contract for the first time.
+This was the fifth season of the league's seven-year U.S. national broadcast rights deals with the ESPN family of networks and TNT Sports.
+A total of 16 more national games aired on linear channels this season.
+ESPN continued to produce 100 games, but three more was on its linear channels versus being exclusively streamed.
+TNT had 13 more games this season, hitting the maximum 72 allowed per season in its contract for the first time.
+These time slots opened up after changes to both networks' rights to the NBA (with ESPN having a reduced schedule under its new NBA contract, and TNT having lost its rights to that league entirely), as well changes to ESPN's Major League Baseball contract.